AndrewEllis93/Print-Tuning-Guide/README.md

 ## First Layer / Z Offset Consistency Issues

 - In my opinion, you should use [bed mesh](https://docs.vorondesign.com/tuning/secondary_printer_tuning.html#bed-mesh).
 I personally recommend generating a bed mesh before every print, by adding `BED_MESH_CALIBRATE` to your `PRINT_START` macro. (requires the config section in the link above.)
-- Do not omit the `relative_reference_index` setting.
-This should correspond to the point you calibrate your Z offset to (almost always the center point.)
+    - Do not omit the `relative_reference_index` setting described in the link above.
+Follow the formula.
-    - relative_reference_index = ((x points * y points) - 1) / 2
     - Some discourage using bed mesh unless absolutely necessary, but I disagree.
 As far as I'm concerned, it's cheap insurance.
 Additionally, it's rare for larger printers to have a perfect first layer without it.
 - Your heat soaked mesh will also be different from your cold mesh.
 It will even vary at different temperatures.
 This is why I prefer to generate a fresh bed mesh for every print.
 - **Bed mesh can't always save you from mechanical problems.**
     - Most bed mesh issues are caused by the gantry rather than the bed itself.